 Methods and analytical tools for the environmental review of consumptive use permits have been independently developed by the WMDs participating in the CFWI effort.
 The MFL/Reservations Team will examine the existing processes and develop options for a uniform protocol for the environmental review of CUP/WUPs that can be applied by each WMD within the CFWI.
-Coordinate with the Environmental Measures and Hydrologic Analysis, and Data Monitoring and Investigations Teams to develop options for evaluation of MFLs and Reservation criteria (C6)
+This effort will require coordination with the Environmental Measures, Hydrologic Analysis, and Data Monitoring and Investigations Teams.
+Coordination with the Department of Environmental Protection's statewide Consumptive Use Permitting Consistency (CUPcon) effort will also be required.